HOME BROWSE SALARIES BEST PAYING JOBS

 SGD

-A person working in Singapore typically earns around 8,450 SGD per month.
+A person working in Singapore typically earns around 8,480 SGD.
 Salaries range from 2,140 SGD (lowest average) to 37,700 SGD (highest average, actual maximum salary is higher).

-This is the average monthly salary including housing, transport, and other benefits.
-Salaries vary drastically between different careers.
+This is the average salary including housing, transport, and other benefits.
+Salaries in Singapore vary drastically between different careers.
 If you are interested in the salary of a particular job, see below for salaries for specific job titles.

 Share This Chart